ZeanQin/zeanqin.github.io/content/articles/c-sharp-mstestv2.md

 ### Output additional messages

 We can use `Console.WriteLine()` inside test methods to output additional messages.
-To see the messages, run `dotnet run -v n`
+To see the messages, run `dotnet test -v n`.

 ### Run additional code during the test execution lifecycle